-The Oxford Entrepreneurs Network (OEN) launched in 2018 to take global the very successful Oxford Entrepreneurs of the Bay (OE of the Bay) alumni group, which started in the San Francisco Bay Area.
+The Oxford Entrepreneurs Network (OxEN) launched in 2018 to take global the very successful Oxford Entrepreneurs of the Bay (OE of the Bay) alumni group, which started in the San Francisco Bay Area.
 The OxEN now comprises more than 3000 members around the globe and is growing rapidly.

-In 2019 the University of Oxford recognized the Oxford Entrepreneurs Network (OEN) as an accredited alumni organization.
-The OEN was founded to foster community and offer networking opportunities to Oxonians interested in the startup world.
+In 2019 the University of Oxford recognized the Oxford Entrepreneurs Network (OxEN) as an accredited alumni organization.
+The OxEN was founded to foster community and offer networking opportunities to Oxonians interested in the startup world.

-The OEN is formed of regional chapters, including the original OE of the Bay, and now chapters in New England, DC, NY, LA and London.
+The OxEN is formed of regional chapters, including the original OE of the Bay, and now chapters in New England, DC, NY, LA and London.
 These regions represent 70% of US venture capital activity and the center of UK venture capital activity.
-Each OxEN chapter has its own local members and meeting format, sharing content with the global OEN network.
-Monthly OEN meetings usually have a speaker (such as a VC, industry expert or successful founder) and two entrepreneurs, who present their pitches to seek funding and assistance.
+Each OxEN chapter has its own local members and meeting format, sharing content with the global OxEN network.
+Monthly OxEN meetings usually have a speaker (such as a VC, industry expert or successful founder) and two entrepreneurs, who present their pitches to seek funding and assistance.
 Oxonians from around the world stop by to join meetings and offer their expertise and connections.

-All four new chapters are either up and running or in the process of doing so.
 To keep up-to-date on chapter meetings around the globe please join the OxEN LinkedIn group and also subscribe for email updates.

 “Oxonians supporting Oxonians”